postmanlabs/labs-docs/v6/postman/launching_postman/installation_and_updates.md

 ##### **Chrome**

 Postman’s Chrome app has been deprecated.
-Even if you are able to use it, most of the new features are not deployed in the Chrome app.
-We, however, recommend you to download the [Postman app](https://www.getpostman.com/downloads/) and continue using it.
-And it is available for free.
+Although you can still use it, new features and bug fixes are being released exclusively in our native apps.
+We recommend you download the free native app [Postman app](https://www.getpostman.com/downloads/)available for Mac, Windows, and Linux operating systems.